-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, May 10, 2019.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, May 10, 2019.

 As a small business owner, you have a lot of people who rely on you for support.
 When you are creating your estate plan, you have to think about your family members, but you can’t leave out your workers.
 It is imperative that you make plans in the estate plan that can set everyone up with what they need in the future.

 One thing that you are going to have to think carefully about is who you are going to name as the executor of your estate.
 This is someone who will have control over the estate after you pass away.
 It is a job that comes with great responsibilities that can’t be mishandled in any manner.
 Mistakes by an executor could mean that the probate process is drawn out longer and can become more expensive.

 Some of the basic duties of the executor include:

 - Finding the heirs and beneficiaries of the estate

 - Finding the assets that are part of the probate process